-I am an Independent Curator, Writer, Researcher and occasional Florist who moves regularly between West Africa. and the UK.
+I am a Newcastle-upon-Tyne-born, Lagos-raised Independent Curator, Art Critic and occasional Florist who regularly moves between West Africa and the UK.
 My interest in global modern and contemporary art is cross-disciplinary although this understanding is filtered through the lens of performance art.

-I hold a doctorate in Curating Art and Science: New Methods and Sites of Production and Display from a partnership with Royal Holloway, the University of London and Arts Catalyst and funded by Arts Humanities Research Council (AHRC); an MA in Curating Contemporary Art (Inspire), Royal College of Art, London funded by Arts Council England (ACE); and a BA (Hons) in Material Culture, Architecture and Museum Studies from the University of Leeds.
-In 2022, I was awarded a two-year early career fellowship from Paul Mellon Centre for Studies in British Art as part of the New Narratives Awards and I am the inaugural recipient of the Early Career Fellowship.
+I hold a doctorate in Curating Art and Science: New Methods and Sites of Production and Display from a partnership between Royal Holloway, the University of London and Arts Catalyst funded by the Arts Humanities Research Council (AHRC); an MA in Curating Contemporary Art (Inspire) from Royal College of Art, London funded by Arts Council England (ACE); and a BA (Hons) in Material Culture, Architecture and Museum Studies from University of Leeds.
+I am the inaugural recipient of the Early Career Fellowship from Paul Mellon Centre for Studies in British Art.

-For future curatorial projects, advisory, speaking engagements and writing commissions drop me a line via my contact page.
+For future collaborations, curatorial projects, art advisory, speaking engagements and writing commissions drop me a line via my contact page.